HaeunYu/haeunyu.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I'm a junior researcher at KT AI2XL Lab., working on QA system.
+Currently, I'm a PhD student at [CopeNLU](https://www.copenlu.com/).
+My study will be advised by Prof. Isabelle Augenstein and Dr. Pepa Atanasova.
+Before joining CopeNLU, I worked as a junior researcher at KT AI2XL Lab., working on QA system.
 I obtained M.Sc in Computer Science and Engineering from Sungkyunkwan University under the supervision of Prof. Youngjoong Ko in Feb 2023.
-I'm interested in building knowledge-enhanced language models that can solve real-world problems.
+I'm interested in building and interpreting knowledge-enhanced language models that can solve real-world problems.

 Updates
 =====
-I'll be joining [CopeNLU](https://www.copenlu.com/) led by Prof. Isabelle Augenstein as a PhD student from Sep 2023!
-My primary research topic will be Explainble Fact-checking.
+I moved to Copenhagen, Denmark in Aug 2023, for my PhD 😉

 Research Interests